mrpappas/lab-rat/Contracts & Vehicles/EWAAC.md

 | [[News/Rocket Lab Onramped To Multi-Billion Dollar U.S. and U.K. Defense Contracts To Expand Hypersonic Technology Development with HASTE.md\|Rocket Lab Onramped To Multi-Billion Dollar U.S. and U.K. Defense Contracts To Expand Hypersonic Technology Development with HASTE]] | April 14, 2025 |

 %% DATAVIEW_PUBLISHER: end %%

->[!quote] Sir Peter Beck (CEO) on being selected for EWAAC + UK MOD HTCDF
->“The ability to contribute toward the collective security of the United States and the United Kingdom across both of these important programs is a proud moment for the HASTE team, and a demonstration of Rocket Lab’s commitment to lead from the front when it comes to innovative and unique solutions for hypersonic technology development.
-Keeping pace with global developments means more affordable tests at a higher rate that expands the boundaries of hypersonic technology - and that’s a capability we’re already providing all in one platform with HASTE, at a commercial price and cadence that serves the mission of both nations.”
-[Source](https://www.rocketlabusa.com/updates/rocket-lab-onramped-to-multi-billion-dollar-u-s-and-u-k-defense-contracts-to-expand-hypersonic-technology-development-with-haste/)